gram-blogposts/staging/_posts/2024-07-11-towards-equivariant-adaptation.md

     </div>
 </div>
 <div class="caption">
     Training and inference with canonicalization prior.
 The canonicalization function learns to output the canonical orientations seen in the dataset during training by minimising KL between the orientation distributions of predicted and pretraing dataset (prior regularization).
-During inference, transformed data is brought back to the canonical orientation by the canonicalization proces
+During inference, transformed data is brought back to the canonical orientation by the canonicalization process.
 </div>

 ## Results at a Glance